ferd/pobox/README.md

   survive them individually, you should unlink the processes manually.
   This also means that processes that terminate normally won't kill the POBox.
 - `MaxSize` is the maximum number of messages in a buffer.
+Note that this is a mandatory property.
 - `BufferType` can be either `queue`, `stack` or `keep_old` and specifies which type is going to be used.
 You can also provide your buffer module using `{mod, Module}`.